openstack/placement/doc/source/contributor/placement.rst

 existing URL a request for a lower microversion should return a ``405``.

-In either case, the ``ROUTE_DECLARATIONS`` dictionary in the `nova.api.openstack.placement.handler` module should be updated to point to a function within a module that contains handlers for the type of entity identified by the URL.
+In either case, the ``ROUTE_DECLARATIONS`` dictionary in the `placement.handler` module should be updated to point to a function within a module that contains handlers for the type of entity identified by the URL.
 Collection and individual entity handlers of the same type should be in the same module.